Understand how Datylon charts are built up

 The chart itself is the graphical representation you see on the screen.
 Each chart is made up out of chart components like bars, lines, labels, axes, etc.

 The data sheet

-This contains the behind it, which can be viewed and edited in the data pane within the Datylon panel.
-The data is stored in Sheets which are grouped in Workbooks.
+This contains the data which is used to render a chart. the data sheet can be viewed and edited in the data pane within the Datylon panel.
+The data is stored in Sheets that are grouped in Workbooks.
 The sheets are named "Element_n_data" where "n" is a number.

 Datylon for Illustrator: